tinojantony/weather-data-generator/README.md

 Size of area considered will be approximately half the size of Australia.
 #####Factors influencing the climate of area considered
 Indian subcontinent is surrounded by Indian ocean and it has Western Ghats(mountain) and Himalayas.
 Due to this geographical positioning, proximity to ocean and the topology varaiations, two monsoon monsoon seasons -
 Southwest monsoon and Northeast monsoon occur.
-These monsoons are the main dynamic factor incfluencing the climate of Indian subcontinent.
+These monsoons are the main dynamic factors incfluencing the climate of Indian subcontinent.
 ##Approaches considered for solving the problem
 ###Approach 1 - Based on historical data
 Retrieve the historical weather data of past 10 years from a reliable source for the selected weather stations.